jinseokbae/WLOP-based-PointCloudDenoiser/README.md

 # WLOP-based-PtCloudDenoiser
-This is a point cloud denoiser using Weighted Locally Optimal Projection
+This is a MATLAB implementation of "Consolidation of Unorganized Point Clouds for Surface Reconstruction(Huang et al.,2009)